-The City has pledged future sewer customer receipts, net of specified operating disbursements, to repay a \$157,800 sewer revenue bond issued in December 1988.
+In December 1998, the City issued a \$157,800 sewer revenue bond.
 The bond matures annually on July 1 and bears interest at 5.0% per annum, which is also due and payable every July 1.
 Proceeds from the bond provided financing for the construction of improvements to the sewer treatment plant.
 The bond is payable solely from sewer customer net receipts and is payable through 2029.
-Annual principal and interest payments on the bond are expected to require approximately 79% of net receipts.
-The total principal and interest remaining to be paid on the bond is \$98,686.
-For the current year, \$9,356 of principal and interest were paid and total customer net receipts were \$11,813.
+During the year ended June 30, 2021, the City paid principal of \$5,866 and interest of \$3,490 on the bond.